 "This is your father, son.
 This is Jim.
 I've returned."

-In the background, Byron heard a stringy adolescent voice and canned laughter on
+In the background, Byron heard a stringy adolescent voice and canned laughter on the TV.

 "I've changed," Byron said.
 "You want to see me?"

 "Who did you say you was?"

 "Your father Jim, Jimmy, Jimbo.
 I'm your father, son.
 I'm your pappy, daddy, padre, papa.
 Don't you want to see me?"

 "I uh ...had to get my shit together.
 I want to see you.
 You want to meet?"

 "Sure," Byron said.
 "But I prefer meeting somewhere else."